Want to include something a bit different but can’t quite put your finger on what or find what you’re looking for?

 Are YOU a super fan…a full on movie nerd, or a does the magic of theatre bring you alive?

-New for 2019… I am thrilled to say that I have teamed up with some sooper dooper actors and can now offer live ‘Real Time Movie Scenes’ re- enacted as part of your ceremony ( and reception entertainment too!)
+I am thrilled to say that I have teamed up with some sooper dooper actors and can now offer live ‘Real Time Movie Scenes’ re- enacted as part of your ceremony ( and reception entertainment too!)

 Just imagine… your favourite movie scene played out live in front of your guests instead of a run of the mill reading…